Nonsense #1462: Yachts

-However ridiculous, the claim stuck, and is regularly trotted out and embellished on a medium poor Jennie never anticipated: the World Wide Web.
+However ridiculous, the claim stuck, and is regularly trotted out and embellished on a medium poor Jennie never anticipated: the Internet.
 It occurs so often because it’s so easy to rattle off, and prurient enough to raise a website’s Google Analytics—never mind whether it is even feasible.

 You can now buy Winston Churchill’s luxury yacht.
 If you’ve got an extra $2.1 million, you can buy a part of history and sail off into the sunset.
 Winston Churchill’s 127-foot, 90-year-old yacht Amazone is for sale.
 The yacht is composed of three decks that can sleep up to 12 people, and was built by England’s Thornycroft Shipyard in 1936, before he became the UK’s Prime Minister. —Fox News

 There were three notable yachts in Churchill’s 90-year story.
-One was HMS Enchantress, the Admiralty yacht, on which he whiled away many days at sea when First Lord of the Admiralty (1911-15).
+One was HMS Enchantress, the Admiralty yacht.
+There he whiled away many days at sea when First Lord of the Admiralty (1911-15).
 She was sold for scrap in 1935.
-The second was Rosaura, owned by his friend Walter Guinness, Lord Moyne, on which he and his wife made several voyages in the 1920s and 1930s.
-The third is Aristotle Onassis’ Christina, which famously hosted Churchill on seven cruises between 1958 and 1962, and is still afloat, in the charter business.
+The second was Rosaura, owned by his friend Walter Guinness, Lord Moyne.
+On her the Churchills made several voyages in the 1920s and 1930s.
+The third is Aristotle Onassis’ Christina.
+She famously hosted Churchill on seven cruises between 1958 and 1962, and is still afloat, in the charter business.